STUDENT ADMISSION AND ACCESS

 Once the application has been completed, together with the documentation provided, it should be delivered in person to the ESCRBCC Secretariat on weekdays from 9 a.m. to 2 p.m., or by e-mail to escrbcc@xtec.cat

-• The final publication of those applicants admitted to the Master’s course: 28 June
+- The final publication of those applicants admitted to the Master’s course: 1st June 2025, at 3:00 p.m.

-• Number of places: 15.
+- Number of places: 15.
 Two are reserved for the initiation to research path (if there are candidates who have requested this and who meet the requirements proposed by the UAB).
 The remaining places are destined for the professionalisation path.
 If the places in the initiation to research path are not taken up, they will be included in the professionalisation path.
+The center reserves the right to cancel the master’s degree in the event that there are not a minimum of 6 students enrolled.
+In this case, notification will always be given as far in advance as possible after the enrollment period has ended.

 General Access Requirements